Util#

 int sgn(T val, double cutoffEpsilon)#

-Implements the signum function with a certain EPSILON to absorb rounding errors.
+- Implements the signum function with a certain EPSILON to absorb rounding errors. - Template Parameters:

--1, 0, 1 depending on the sign an the given EPSILON
+- -1, 0, 1 depending on the sign and the given EPSILON

 template<typename T, size_t M, size_t N>